Sarah Wolfolds

 Biography

 Sarah Wolfolds is the Andrew Paul Sesquicentennial Faculty Fellow and assistant professor in the Charles H. Dyson School of Applied Economics and Management.
-Before joining Cornell in 2016, she received her Doctorate in Strategy from Harvard Business School and a bachelor's degree in economics and mathematics from Swarthmore College.
-Professor Wolfolds has spent time working at both the Philadelphia Federal Reserve Bank and the Federal Reserve Board of Governors prior to attending graduate school.
+Before joining Cornell in 2016, she received her doctorate in strategy from Harvard Business School and a bachelor's degree in economics and mathematics from Swarthmore College.
+Wolfolds has spent time working at both the Philadelphia Federal Reserve Bank and the Federal Reserve Board of Governors prior to attending graduate school.

-Professor Wolfolds' research examines the interaction between for-profit and non-profit organizations in industries where they coexist.
-While non-profits may want to differentiate themselves when faced with additional non-profit competition, it is unclear whether they would want to differentiate themselves or converge towards for-profit competitors.
-Her research addresses this issue by considering the different financing models, human resource systems, and objectives of non-profit organizations, as compared to for-profits, in the mixed industry of microfinance.
-Her recent research also examines issues surrounding financial exclusion in the U.S.
+Wolfolds' research examines the interaction between for-profit and nonprofit organizations in industries where they coexist.
+While nonprofits may want to differentiate themselves when faced with additional nonprofit competition, it is unclear whether they would want to differentiate themselves or converge towards for-profit competitors.
+Her research addresses this issue by considering the different financing models, human resource systems, and objectives of nonprofit organizations, as compared to for-profits, in the mixed industry of microfinance.
+Her recent research also examines issues surrounding financial exclusion in the United States.

 Selected Publications